-Regulatory Action Level (AL): The concentration of a contaminant which, if exceeded, triggers treatment or other requirements that a water system
+Regulatory Action Level (AL): The concentration of a contaminant which, if exceeded, triggers treatment or other requirements that a water system must follow.

 Response Level (RL): A non-regulatory, precautionary health-based level.
-Water systems are required to remove from service, provide for any water source exceeding this level.
+Water systems are required to remove from service, provide treatment, or notify all impacted customers directly for any water source exceeding this level.